 Bottom line: If you are happy with the built-in Calendar app on your Mac, but just want a different way to see what's on your schedule, check out Calendar 2.

 One more thing: There is a premium upgrade that includes a lot more features, like the ability to connect your Google calendar and get cool looking backgrounds.

-Informant for the desktop is more than just a calendar app. it is a task manager and note taker, all rolled into a clear and concise calendar.
+Informant for the desktop is more than just a calendar app.
+It's a task manager and note taker, all rolled into a clear and concise calendar.
 You can organize your calendar to see your to-do list on the same screen as your schedule and tasks are combined with daily events.

 You can keep your to-do list right on top of the screen with upcoming and completed tasks clearly identifiable.
 You can create tasks using either GTD, Franklin Covey, or Simple mode, making your lists work for you.

 Filters allow you to hide events from specific calendars.
 You can have multiple filters saved in your favorites and switch between them at any time.
 It makes it easy to keep your work and home life separate.